 You’re paying for a professional service and learning this life skill in an environment where making mistakes is absolutely normal - it's part of what you pay for.
 You wouldn't accept being shouted at or treated rudely in a shop, so why on a driving lesson?
 Remember, it's your money and you’re in control.

 If you don't understand something, don't be afraid to tell your instructor and ask as many questions as you need to.

 Make sure you’re fully awake and mentally prepared to learn.
 Don't wake up just before your lesson as your brain will not be active enough and you won't have a good lesson.
 Around 10 minutes before your lesson is due to start, get thinking about what you have previously learned and what your instructor has planned for your next lesson.

-Driving with a relative can be massively advantageous and your instructor will be able to advise on which way to proceed with it.
-When, where, who with and what you practice will all be very important.
-If your supervisor is giving contradictory advice explain this to your ADI - communication between the two is what we normally advise and is what we find works best.
+f your supervisor is giving contradictory advice explain this to your ADI - communication between the two is what we normally advise and is what we find works best.

 There’s nothing stopping you preparing for your driving lessons with some home study and we recommend starting this process as soon as possible.
 There’s information available through the internet, books, phone apps etc. The better prepared for your lessons you are the quicker you can learn.
 Just make sure anything you learn from is DVSA-approved so the information is correct.